Car Talk: History

-In May 2007, the program, which previously had been available digitally only as a paid subscription from Audible.com, became a free podcast distributed by NPR, after a two-month test period where only a "call of the week" was available via podcast.

 As of 2012, it had 3.3 million listeners each week, on about 660 stations.
 On June 8, 2012, the brothers announced that they would no longer broadcast new episodes as of October.
 Executive producer Doug Berman said the best material from 25 years of past shows would be used to put together "repurposed" shows for NPR to broadcast.
 Berman estimated the archives contain enough for eight years' worth of material before anything would have to be repeated.
 Ray Magliozzi, however, would occasionally record new taglines and sponsor announcements that were aired at the end of the show.

 The show was inducted into the National Radio Hall of Fame in 2014.

 Ray Magliozzi hosted a special Car Talk memorial episode for his brother Tom after he died in November 2014.
-However, Ray continued to write their syndicated newspaper column, saying that his brother would want him to.

 The Best of Car Talk episodes ended their weekly broadcast on NPR on September 30, 2017, although past episodes would continue availability online and via podcasts.
 120 of the 400 stations intended to continue airing the show.
 NPR announced one option for the time slot would be their new news-talk program It's Been a Minute.

 On June 11, 2021, it was announced that radio distribution of Car Talk would officially end on October 1, 2021, and that NPR would begin distribution of a twice-weekly podcast that will be 35–40 minutes in length and include early versions of every show, in sequential order.